Vinnie117/regression-app/README.md

 # regression-app
-A web app for linear regression: an early version of wwww dot regression-online dot com
+A web app for linear regression: an early version of www . regression-online . com